 For many years, Jonathan has written and directed original Purim shpiels for Congregation Beth Israel (Vancouver BC) to celebrate the Jewish holiday of Purim (see the Book of Esther).

-Three recent shpiels are musicals: a full set of songs with new lyrics, tied together with some narration.
-The musical inspirations are Broadway, Simon and Garfunkel, and The Beatles.
+Four recent shpiels are musicals: a full set of songs with new lyrics, tied together with some narration.
+The musical inspirations are Hollywood, Broadway, Simon and Garfunkel, and The Beatles.
 The older set of five shpiels have two parts, a script and a set of songs.
 The songs have new lyrics that tell about the characters and places in the megillah.
 While the songs are meant to supplement the script, the two parts are independent.
 The scripts can stand alone and be performed without the songs.
 The themes are Star Trek, James Bond, Fairy Tales, Shakespeare, and Dr. Seuss.

 - #8 (2019) – Hamanalot: A Broadway Shpiel-Acle